 Your EasyVote information pack from the Electoral Commission contains essential information to make voting easier on the day.
-The pack includes your EasyVote card, a list of advance voting places, voting places, electorate candidates, party lists and a reminder of how to vote under MMP.
+The pack includes your EasyVote card, details of where and when you can vote, electorate candidates, party lists and a reminder of how to vote under MMP.

 You'll only get an EasyVote pack if you're fully enrolled about a month before election day.
 Why wait?
 Enrol, Check or Update Now!

 Take your EasyVote card or letter with you when you vote - it will make voting easier.